TITLE 59: MENTAL HEALTH

 Mental Health Setting A location, public or private, in a group or individual practice, in a mental health center, hospital or clinic where services intended to reduce symptoms of mental illness are provided to persons with mental illness.

-Mental Illness − A mental or emotional disorder diagnosis contained in the DSM-IV or ICD-9-CM or, for Clients under age 21, symptoms of mental illness that are likely to impact the Client's level of role function across critical life areas, authorized by the Public Payer funding the services under this Part and the condition that will be the main focus of treatment for services under this Part.
+Mental Illness − A mental or emotional disorder diagnosis contained in the DSM-5 or ICD-10-CM or, for Clients under age 21, symptoms of mental illness that are likely to impact the Client's level of role function across critical life areas, authorized by the Public Payer funding the services under this Part and the condition that will be the main focus of treatment for services under this Part.
 Mental illness does not include organic disorders such as dementia and those associated with known or unknown physical conditions such as hallucinosis, amnestic disorder and delirium; psychoactive substance induced organic mental disorders; and mental retardation or psychoactive substance use disorders.